 Call The Plumber – If all attempts to unclog a shower drain have failed, the best solution is to call a professional plumber.
 A plumber will assess the situation and determine the best course of action.

 How To Prevent a Shower Drain Clog?

 If you’ve heard the old saying, “An Ounce of Prevention Is Worth A Pound of Cure,” that also applies to preventing a shower drain clog.
-The easiest method is using a drain protector.
+The best and easiest method to prevent shower clogs is using a drain protector.
 Those unique devices can easily catch hair or other foreign objects before falling down the drain.

-If you have any questions about your shower drain and how to unclog it, contact Jackson Comfort Services today to speak with our plumbing experts!
+If you have any questions about your shower drain and how to unclog it, reach out to Jackson Comfort Services today by calling (330) 525-8558 or sending us a message online to speak with our plumbing experts!